Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/mcp/tools.md

 - `limit` (int, optional) (default: 50): The maximum amount of results to include in the response.

 Output: An array containing the code entries matching any of the search terms.

+### index_project

+Creates new or rebuilds the Knowledge Graph index for a project to reflect recent changes.

+Input:

+- `project_absolute_path` (string): The absolute path to the current project directory to index synchronously.

+Output: An object containing:

+- `status` (string): "ok" when indexing completes successfully
+- `stats` (object): Project indexing statistics including total files processed and project path